 - Skin and nail care techniques

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for hair stylists and cosmetologists were expected to increase 20% between 2008 and 2018 (www.bls.gov.)
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for hair stylists and cosmetologists were expected to increase 13% between 2012 and 2022 (www.bls.gov.)
 Population growth was predicted to be one factor contributing to this increase in jobs.
-Another possible reason was attributed to more aggressive marketing of beauty treatments to the male population.
-The BLS reported that the median annual wage for hair stylists and cosmetologists was $26,510 in 2010.
+The BLS reported that the median annual wage for hair stylists and cosmetologists was $23,140 in 2013.